Miriam Shor: Career

-In 2012, Shor starred as 'Cricket Caruth-Reilly' in the ABC comedy-drama series GCB, along with Leslie Bibb, Kristin Chenoweth, Annie Potts, Jennifer Aspen and Marisol Nichols but the series was canceled after one season.
-Later in 2012 Shor was cast in a recurring role as dogged reporter Mandy Post in season four of The Good Wife.
-In 2014, Shor was cast as a series regular in the TV Land single-camera comedy pilot Younger, produced by Darren Star, and starring Sutton Foster.
+In 2012, Shor starred as Cricket Caruth-Reilly in the comedy-drama series GCB, but the series was canceled after one season.
+Later in 2012, Shor was cast in a recurring role as reporter Mandy Post in season four of The Good Wife.

+In 2014, Shor was cast as a series regular in the comedy pilot Younger.
 The network ordered the show on April 14, 2014, and season one premiered on March 31, 2015.
 On April 21, 2015, TV Land announced that Younger had been renewed for a second season of 12 episodes, same as the first season.
 The second season premiered on January 13, 2016.
-In 2018, she received Critics' Choice Television Award for Best Supporting Actress in a Comedy Series nomination for her performance.
+In 2018, she received a Critics' Choice Television Award for Best Supporting Actress in a Comedy Series nomination for her performance.
 In 2018, she made her directing debut with an episode of Younger.

-In 2015, Shor played Madelaine True alongside Foster in The Wild Party at the New York City Center from July 15–18.
-She had a recurring role as Erica Haskard in the final season of FX period drama series, The Americans.
+In 2015, Shor played Madelaine True in The Wild Party at the New York City Center.
+She had a recurring role as Erica Haskard in the final season of the drama series The Americans.
 Along with cast, she received Screen Actors Guild Award nomination for Outstanding Performance by an Ensemble in a Drama Series.
-She later starred opposite Amy Ryan in the drama film Lost Girls, which premiered at the Sundance Film Festival on January 28, 2020.
+She later starred in the drama film Lost Girls, which premiered at the Sundance Film Festival on January 28, 2020.
 She also played a leading role, first in her career, in the comedy-drama film Magic Hour directed by Jacqueline Christy.
 In 2020, she was cast in the science fiction film Good Morning, Midnight directed by George Clooney and based on the novel of the same name by Lily Brooks-Dalton.
+In 2023, she played Cynthia O’Neal in the biographical drama film Maestro directed by Bradley Cooper.
+Also that year, Shor appeared in Guardians of the Galaxy Vol. 3 as Recorder Vim and in the drama film American Fiction.
+She guest-starred in the HBO Max comedy-drama And Just Like That... playing Amelia Carcy, Miranda's date.
+In December 2023, it was reported that Shor was in talks to appear in Superman (2025), directed by James Gunn.

 Personal life

-Shor is married to Justin Hagan.
-They have two children, Ruby and Iris.
+Shor is married to actor Justin Hagan.
+They have two children, Ruby and Iris, born in 2009 and 2013, respectively.